wp-plugins/mini-membership/readme.txt

 7. Post your best content as private and ask your readers to subscribe if they want to read your best content.

+8. To place a call to action within post content, use the shortcode [minimembership]Your awesome call to action.[/minimembership].The shortcode automatically adds a link to member registration page.You can style the whole call to action using css.

 Note: You should consider using a Captcha plugin to add captcha to your registration and lost password pages.It prevents auto spam account generation.

 If you are new to WordPress : [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins)